emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 The tradeoff is that the Kodi app--not your UHD TV--will upsample videos below 2160p.
 As of SPMC 16.4.1 and Shield Android TV software v3.2, new HQ scalers are an option to improve video quality. _"Lanczos3 - optimised"_ is the best video scaling method.

 _"Yadif (2x)"_ is the best deinterlacing available on the Shield TV but, because it is not hardware accelerated, it is best for SD resolution videos.
-For HD videos, _"Bob"_ is the best deinterlacing for HD videox because it is hardware accelerated.
+For HD videos, _"Bob"_ is the best deinterlacing for HD videos because it is hardware accelerated.

 # UHD TV Settings